Machu-Pichu/ETHOnline-hackathon/README.md

 # ETHOnline Hackathon 2020
 Machu-Picchu dApp for ETHGlobal Hackathon

-## To deploy updated contracts/To initilise the contracts
+## To deploy updated contracts/To initailise the contracts

 1. Navigate to `hackathon folder`
 2. Run `npm install @truffle/hdwallet-provider`